cfrist/wildfirecommons-documentation/docs/jupyter/bring-your-own-image.md

 and configurations—to run a specific application or environment.
 Once you build an image, you can use it to create containers anywhere, from your local machine to cloud servers.

-When you launch a server in NDP JupyterHub selecting the default , what happens behind curtains is that an image is used to create a JupyterLab with the python minimal setup, plus the [NDP Widget](../jupyter/widget.md).
+When you launch a server in JupyterHub selecting the default , what happens behind curtains is that an image is used to create a JupyterLab with the python minimal setup, plus the [NDP Widget](../jupyter/widget.md).